XFL News: Draftee Turns Down League Contract, Will Make More Money As Software Developer

 Guys like wide receiver Tommylee Lewis are looking at this as a way to continue playing football and possibly a way to get back to the NFL.
 Of course, there are major differences between the XFL and the NFL, though, and one of those is the salary that the players will receive.

 It has recently been revealed that XFL players who are non-quarterbacks will receive $2,080 every two weeks they are under contract.
-If they are under contract for an entire season, they will receive a max base salary of $27,040, and one player doesn’t feel that is enough money to accept his place in the league.
+If they are under contract for an entire season, they will receive a max base salary of $27,040, and one player doesn’t feel that is enough money to play in the league.

 The #XFL schedule is here!